Package 'markovDP'

 Monte Carlo Control

-• Monte Carlo Control with exploring Starts uses the same greedy policy for behavior and target.
-To make sure all states/action pairs are explored, it used exploring starts meaning that new episodes are started at a randomly chosen state using a randomly chooses action.
+• Monte Carlo Control with exploring Starts learns the optimal greedy policy.
+It uses the same greedy policy for behavior and target (on-policy learning).
+After each episode, the policy is updated to be greedy with respect to the current Q values.
+To make sure all states/action pairs are explored, it uses exploring starts meaning that new episodes are started at a randomly chosen state using a randomly chooses action.

-• On-policy Monte Carlo Control uses for behavior and as the target policy an epsilon-greedy policy.
+• On-policy Monte Carlo Control learns an epsilon-greedy policy which it uses for behavior and as the target policy (on-policy learning).
+An epsilon-greedy policy is used to provide exploration.

 Temporal Difference Control

-Implemented are the following temporal difference control methods described in Sutton and Barto (2020).
-Note that the MDP transition and reward models are only used to simulate the environment for these reinforcement learning methods.
-The algorithms use a step size parameter α\alpha (learning rate) for the updates and the exploration parameter ϵ\epsilon for the ϵ\epsilon-greedy policy.
+Implemented are several temporal difference control methods described in Sutton and Barto (2020).
+Note that the MDP transition and reward models are used for these reinforcement learning methods only to sample from the environment.
+The algorithms use a step size parameter α\alpha (learning rate) for the updates and the exploration parameter ϵ\epsilon for the ϵ\epsilon-greedy behavior policy.

 If the model has absorbing states to terminate episodes, then no maximal episode length (horizon) needs to be specified.
-To make sure that the algorithm does finish in a reasonable amount of time, episodes are stopped after 10,000 actions with a warning.
-For models without absorbing states, a episode length has to be specified via horizon.
+To make sure that the algorithm does finish in a reasonable amount of time, episodes are stopped after 1000 actions (with a warning).
+For models without absorbing states, the episode length has to be specified via horizon.

 • Q-Learning (Watkins and Dayan 1992) is an off-policy temporal difference method that uses an ϵ\epsilon-greedy behavior policy and learns a greedy target policy.